veracode/verademo-dotnetcore/README.md

 * Make it easily deployable into Cloud Services (MS have lots of nice tools to help)
 * Review the VeraDemo Documentation, test the flaw examples and port what works
 * Test on Greenlight.
-* Move 'correct' SQL over to EF so there are good examples in there too.

 ## Ongoing:
-* Consider whether routed ASPX & Master Pages would reflect the more common approach used by customers
+* Add a couple of 'legacy' ASPX pages so that Greenlight can be demoed on pages (it doesn't work on CSHTML)
 * More flaws!
 Review against the VeraDemo docs and achieve Flaw Parity where language/framework allows.
 * Add more CRLF injection for Headers/Logs.
 Trust Boundary Violation, CSRF.
 * More .NET-specific flaws – review typical ASC findings.
-Missing Validation Attributes, Dynamic modification of models.
+Missing Validation Attributes, (~~Dynamic modification of models~~ - ADDED as CWE-915).